X1Zeth2X/vue-markdown-konishi/README.md

 - update dependencies to work with Babel V7
 - created a dist folder using Webpack 4 and Babel 7

-The following items have been removed as I think that Konishi won't need such features for its markdown previews.

-Remove:
-- markdown-it-icons
-- markdown-it-footnote
-- markdown-it-abbr
-- markdown-it-ins
-- markdown-it-toc-and-anchor

-TODO:
-- It need loader for emoji (markdown-it-emoji)

-Next plugin to add:
-- markdown-it-plugin-echarts
-- markdown-it-plugin-mermaid
-- markdown-it-plugin-flowchart

 # vue-markdown

 [![npm](https://img.shields.io/npm/v/vue-markdown.svg?style=flat)](https://www.npmjs.com/package/vue-markdown)